Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 - `ssl_cert` (String) the path of ssl cert to use for the pgvector database
 - `ssl_cert_key` (String) the path of ssl cert key to use for the pgvector database
 - `ssl_required` (Boolean) whether ssl is required for the pgvector database.
 Default: false
 - `ssl_verify` (Boolean) whether to verify ssl for the pgvector database.
-Default: true
+Default: false
 - `ssl_version` (String) the ssl version to use for the pgvector database.
 Default: "tlsv1_2"; must be one of ["any", "tlsv1_2", "tlsv1_3"]
 - `timeout` (Number) the timeout of the pgvector database.
 Default: 5000
 - `user` (String) the user of the pgvector database.
 Default: "postgres"